 Career and Technical Programs are available to Grosse Pointe Students through the Golightly Center, the Southeast and Southwest Macomb Area High School Consortiums, and other programs as needed beginning in grade 11.
 Enrollment is limited.
 See the counselor for more information.

 GOLIGHTLY CAREER AND TECHNICAL CENTER PROGRAMS ARE AS FOLLOWS:

-Trade & Industry Business Services & Technology Food Management, Agriscience (Horticulture/Floriculture) Automotive Body Repair Academy of Travel and Tourism Academy of Information Production And Services Hospitality and Food Automotive Service Technology Technology (AOIT) Meat Cutting and Charcuterie Computer-Aided Drafting Call Center Weat Cutting and Charcuteric Welding and Cutting
+Trade & Industry

+Agriscience (Horticulture/Floriculture)

+Automotive Body Repair

+Automotive Service Technology

+Computer-Aided Drafting

+Welding and Cutting